NeuroScape

 70%

-of patients show greater improvement with 2–3 weekly sessions compared to once a week.
+of patients show greater improvement with 2–3 weekly sessions vs. once a week.

 60%

-better word retrieval performance in remote therapy participants vs. control group.
+better word retrieval performance in remote therapy participants vs. control.

-I conducted a 1-month field study during my internship, observing 10 patients multiple times per week to gather firsthand insights into their rehabilitation patterns.
+I observed 10 patients multiple times per week to gather firsthand insights into their rehabilitation patterns.
+The data was striking.

 Field study table displaying patient engagement data: session dates, waiting times, frequency, exercise repetition, and engagement levels.